trailofbits/gosentry/README.md

 #### Overview

 Go’s native fuzzing (`go test -fuzz=...`) only supports a small set of scalar types as fuzz parameters (`[]byte`, `string`, numbers, ...).
 In gosentry, you can also fuzz **composite types** built from those scalars: structs, arrays, slices, and pointers.
 This is useful when your code naturally takes structured inputs and you don’t want to build a custom encoder/decoder just to seed and mutate the corpus.
+See `test/gosentry/examples/multiargs` and `test/gosentry/examples/composite` for examples.

 #### Simple example